OscarKjell/text/README.md

 <!-- badges: end -->

-The `text`-package uses natural language processing and machine learning methods to help you examine text variables, and their relation to numerical variables.
+The `text`-package uses natural language processing and machine learning methods to assist in examining text variables, and their relation to numerical variables.

 ## Installation